-- Drawdowns may be requested per agency guidelines by the Department depending on the funding agency requirements. - Grant awards with advance funding should be reconciled and reviewed on a monthly basis to ensure that the scope of the grant is met and the expenditures are properly documented, verified, recorded and spent.
+- Drawdowns may be requested per agency guidelines by GAD depending on the funding agency requirements. (there may be exceptions depending on grant operating requirements). - Grant awards with advance funding should be reconciled and reviewed on a monthly basis to ensure that the scope of the grant is met and the expenditures are properly documented, verified, and recorded.
 Advance funding is a liability for the City of El Paso.
-Department managers must ensure that the awarded amount has been expensed. - Must use the "deferred revenue 211000" account when the grant funds have been received prior to being earned.
-Revenue is earned when allowable cost is incurred. - Timely recording of adjusting entries to book revenue as expenses are incurred.
+Department managers must ensure that the awarded amount has been expensed. - Unearned revenue (account 211000) must be used to record upfront funding Revenue is earned when allowable cost is incurred. - Departments must timely record adjusting entries to book revenue as expenses are incurred.